hicked/Unity-VR-Fire-Simulation/Software/SOFTWARELOG.md

 **HIGH PRIOTITY:** Refactor project tree, its a mess.

 *BUGS*
--   Realism of smoke
--   smoke should not collide with doors... or should they? consult.
-Same goes for players and NPCs
--   Audio wheels should *FADE* out
+-   Audio wheels should *FADE* out.
+Also playback speed based on wheelspeed
+-   NPC walk sound offset (not on time)
 -   `Look rotation viewing vector is zero` "bug", not game breaking
 -   `locom_m_basicWalk_30f` too fast for the audio clip.
 This can be dealt with later
 -   Should add a `Collidable` parent class for cleaner code (maybe)